Laxsan24/CW1/README.md

-In this file I've made a quiz game using the programme languages HTML, CSS and Java Script.
+In these files I've made a quiz game using the programme languages HTML, CSS and Java Script.